 Hearing Gets Underway Monday on Scott Lively’s Anti-Gay Ugandan Activism

-January 4, 2013 by Dan Rafter, Online Campaigns Manager
+January 4, 2013 by Dan Rafter, Associate Director of Communications

 A federal court in Massachusetts will hear arguments on Monday that anti-LGBT activist Scott Lively has worked to deprive LGBT Ugandans of their basic human rights through his ardent advocacy for the country’s ‘Kill the Gays’ legislation.
 The Center for Constitutional Rights is filing the case of behalf of Sexual Minorities Uganda (SMUG), an LGBT advocacy group in Uganda.

 Lively is an American “pastor” who has spent years advocating for archaic and despicable anti-LGBT laws and policies in Uganda and around the world.
 Lively claims the equality movement is “the most dangerous political movement in the world.”
 His fringe views, which include blaming the Holocaust and the Rwandan genocide on gay people, are rejected by reasonably thinking Americans.